 North American beaver

-The Smithsonian's National Zoo has three American beavers; Chipper, Buzz and Willow were born in June of 2000.
+The Smithsonian's National Zoo has two American beavers: Chipper and Buzz.
+Both were born in June of 2000.
 They weigh between 40 and 55 pounds.
 Chipper is the lightest in color and smallest in size (approximately 40 pounds).
-Buzz is the largest at about 55 pounds.
-Willow is similar in size to Buzz.
-She is easily identifiable by a notch in her tail.
+Buzz is the largest at about 55 pounds. .

 The Zoo’s beavers are learning behaviors that help animal care staff evaluate their health, including opening their mouths and showing their paws and bellies.
 American Trail keepers are training the animals to voluntarily sit in a crate (for any transporting they may have to do), get on a scale (for weekly weight measurements), and hold still for injections and blood draws.